-The USB Mini-B port can be used as a Laptop USB Console port for laptop access.
-This lets you conveniently configure the CN9000/CN9600/CN9950 directly at the local site simply by connecting a laptop to the port.
-With the laptop, you can then access and edit the CN9000/CN9600/CN9950 application.
+The mini USB port can be used as a Laptop USB Console port for laptop access.
+This lets you conveniently configure the CN9600 directly at the local site simply by connecting a laptop to the port.
+With the laptop, you can then access and edit the CN9600 application.

-To enable this function, you have to set the USB IO settings of CN9000/CN9600/CN9950 to LUC mode first.
-Click the drop-down menu in the CN9000/CN9600/CN9950 browser configuration (Configuration location: Advanced Settings --> Customization --> USB IO Settings --> Mode) and select Laptop USB Console (LUC) Port.
+To enable this function, you have to set the USB IO settings of CN9600 to LUC mode first.
+Click the drop-down menu in the CN9600 browser configuration (Configuration location: Advanced Settings --> Customization --> USB IO Settings --> Mode) and select Laptop USB Console (LUC) Port.

-The laptop application (AP) program for operating the LUC is built into the CN9000/CN9600/CN9950's firmware and does not require a download.
+The laptop application (AP) program for operating the LUC is built into the CN9600's firmware and does not require a download.
 To access the switch, do the following:

-- 1. Connect your laptop to the CN9000/CN9600/CN9950's mini USB port using the USB 2.0 cable (USB Type-A to USB Mini-B) included in the package (see Installation, page 20). - 2.
-The CN9000/CN9600/CN9950 appears as a virtual drive in the laptop's file system.
-Go to the drive and locate the Winclient or Javaclient AP.
-Select the preferred client and double-click the icon.
-The AP's connect page will appear.
-An example is shown:
+1. Connect your laptop to the CN9600's mini USB port using the USB 2.0 cable (type-A to mini USB) included in the package (see Hardware Installation, page 14).

+2. The CN9600 appears as a virtual drive in the laptop's file system.
+Locate the Laptop AP on the virtual CD ROM and double-click the icon.
+The login screen appears.